-What you must pay when you get these services Align ChoiceElite Align ChoicePlus (PPO) Services that are covered for you (PPO) Health and wellness education You pay \$0 for a You pay \$0 for a programs standard gym standard gym The Silver&Fit program provides its members membership or a membership or a with fitness options and healthy aging discounted rate discounted rate resources to empower them to get fit. for premium gym for premium gym Members receive access to a no-cost fitness membership. membership. membership through a robust network of participating fitness centers and select Your costs for Your costs for YMCAs.
-Members also have the option to
+What you must pay when you get these services Services that are covered for you Align ChoiceElite (PPO) Align ChoicePlus (PPO) Health and wellness education programs The Silver&Fit program provides its members with fitness options and healthy aging resources to empower them to get fit.
+Members receive access to a no-cost fitness membership through a robust network of participating fitness centers and select YMCAs.
+Members also have the option to buy up into Premium center locations.
+Members who also like the flexibility of working out at home can choose one Home Fitness Kit per benefit year.
 Members can participate in the Get Started program by answering a few online questions to receive their personal exercise plan.
-In addition, Silver&Fit members can enjoy <8,000+> digital workout videos on the Silver&Fit website and the Silver&Fit ASHConnect mobile app, one-on-one Silver&Fit Healthy Aging Coaching by phone, and activity tracking through the Silver&Fit Connected!TM tool.
+In addition, Silver&Fit members can enjoy <8,000+> digital workout videos on the Silver&Fit website and the Silver&Fit ASHConnect mobile app, one-on-one Silver&Fit Healthy Aging Coaching by phone, and activity tracking through the Silver&Fit Connected!
+TM tool.
 Members may also view Healthy Aging classes, The Silver Slate® quarterly newsletter, and other exclusive videos and articles in the online library of resources at www.SilverandFit.com.
+You pay \$0 for a standard gym membership or a discounted rate for premium gym membership.
+Your costs for fitness and weight loss program benefits do not count toward your maximum out-of-pocket amount.
+You pay \$0 for a standard gym membership or a discounted rate for premium gym membership.
+Your costs for fitness and weight loss program benefits do not count toward your maximum out-of-pocket amount.